Operation Trident (1971): Background

-In 1971, the Port of Karachi housed the headquarters of the Pakistan Navy and almost its entire fleet was based in Karachi Harbour.
+In 1971, the Port of Karachi housed the headquarters of the Pakistan Navy, and almost its entire fleet was based in Karachi Harbour.
 Since Karachi was also the hub of Pakistan's maritime trade, a blockade would be disastrous for Pakistan's economy.
-The security of Karachi Harbour was predominant to the Pakistani High Command and it was heavily defended against any air or naval strikes.
-The port's airspace was secured by the strike aircraft based at airfields in the area.
+The security of Karachi Harbour was predominant to the Pakistani High Command, and it was heavily defended against any air or naval strikes.
+The strike aircraft based at airfields in the area secured the port's airspace.

 Towards the end of 1971, there were rising tensions between India and Pakistan, and after Pakistan declared a national emergency on 23 November, the Indian Navy deployed three Vidyut-class missile boats in the vicinity of Okha, near Karachi, to carry out patrols.
-As the Pakistani fleet would also be operating in the same waters, the Indian Navy set a demarcation line which ships in their fleet would not cross.
-Later this deployment proved to be useful for gaining experience in the region's waters.
+As the Pakistani fleet would also operate in the same waters, the Indian Navy set a demarcation line that ships in their fleet would not cross.
+Later, this deployment proved useful for gaining experience in the region's waters.
 On 3 December, after Pakistan attacked Indian airfields along the border, the Indo-Pakistani War of 1971 officially began.

+While Operation Trident was primarily a naval strike, the Indian Air Force also conducted critical bombing raids on Karachi harbour facilities, oil tanks, and infrastructure.
+These joint efforts significantly impaired Pakistan’s maritime logistics.
+The humour-laced term "Karachi Halwa" was later coined informally to describe the destructive sweet mix they delivered over Karachi.

 Operation

 Prelude

 The Indian Naval Headquarters (NHQ) in Delhi, along with the Western Naval Command, planned to attack the Port of Karachi.
 A strike group under Western Naval Command was formed for this mission.
 This strike group was to be based around the three Vidyut-class missile boats already deployed off the coast of Okha.
-However, these boats had limited operational and radar range and to overcome this difficulty, it was decided to assign support vessels to the group.
+However, these boats had limited operational and radar range, and to overcome this difficulty, it was decided to assign support vessels to the group.